LLM Integrations

 🔹 Recommended action: [Verify control settings / Check mechanical operation]

-- **If AHU-wide issues exist, summarize them separately**
+- **If AHU-wide issues exist, summarize them separately.**

-Make sure the response is **short, direct, and action-oriented**.
+Keep the response **short, direct, and action-oriented.**

 """